solarwinds/snap-plugin-lib/tutorial/08-collector/README.md

 }
 ```

-Next, important step is to provide implementation of `Collect` and `PluginDefinition`.
+Next step is to provide implementations of `Collect` and `PluginDefinition` methods.
-Due to the fact that we will be collecting dynamic metrics the second method is required.
+Due to the fact that we will be collecting dynamic metrics, the second method is required.

-> When plugin collects only static metrics (as in the case of first plugin), `PluginDefinition` is not required.
+> `PluginDefinition` is not required when plugin collects only static metrics.
-> However, it's a good practice to provide as much information about plugin as possible by plugin's creator.
+> However, it's a good practice to provide as much information about plugin as possible to help others understand its purpose (and produce better results, ie. when running plugin with `-print-example-task` flag)

-Let's start from the second one:
+Let's start from defining the second one:
 ```go
 func (s systemCollector) PluginDefinition(def plugin.CollectorDefinition) error {
 	def.DefineGroup("processName", "process name")